-Complexity Level: This press release measures at 1330L, due mostly to some longer sentences.
-However, the text is short and is chunked into 1-2 sentence paragraphs, which makes for an easier read than the measure might suggest.
-In addition, this argument is clearly structured to communicate and substantiate a position
+Complexity Level: This newspaper column measures at 1240L, due mostly to some longer sentences.
+However, David Brooks' style, particularly in this column, is conversational in nature, and makes for an easier read than the measure might suggest.
+In addition, this argument is clearly structured to communicate and substantiate a position through a set of linked and supported premises, which should make it an accessible argument to begin with for most students.